picobellobv/ephos.github.io/_posts/2019-6-24-PowerShell-Prompt-1.md

 ### To Be Continued...

 Stay tuned for **Part 2**!

+### Update - 7-4-2019

+Reddit user /u/TheIncorrigible1 pointed out a couple of things.

+> VTY escapes are only supported in a more recent release of Windows 10 in the conhost (like 1803 it was introduced)

+I had thought these were supported before that, turns out I was wrong!
+So if you're a Windows users on an version of Windows 10 prior to 1803, the VTY escapes won't work!

+> If you're on PowerShell Core, the ESC character now has an escape sequence:

+I wasn't aware PowerShell (Core) had a new escape sequence for the ESC character!
+You can use `` `e`` as an escape, maybe the escape sequence `` `e[m ``.
+If you're not using Windows PowerShell you may find this easier, you always have the alternative for compatbility between Windows Powershell and PowerShell (Core).

+I also updated the syntax above to use `${_}` syntax.
+This should make  the code look a little less confusing than the `` `m `` it used to have.  **Thanks /u/TheIncorrigible1**!!!

 [^1]:
     So you might look at these screen captures and think that it looks like the whole path is shown.  **It is.**  I recently switched from [Urxvt][urxvt] to [Termite][termite] and I don't recall if the issue existed before.
 I do know that the parent path is displayed properly in a Windows terminal.
 Mark this one down as a bug I need to fix!